salembht/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/rfq.rst

 purchasing data can be configured.

 To configure purchasable products, tick the :guilabel:`Can be purchased` checkbox, under the product name.
-Then, go to the the :guilabel:`Inventory` tab, and enable the :guilabel:`Buy` route.
+Then, go to the :guilabel:`Inventory` tab, and enable the :guilabel:`Buy` route.

 .. image:: rfq/product-vendor-pricelist-config.png
    :align: center